 - Their use of the Council’s complaints system will be limited to a single point of contact,

 - Such contact shall be restricted to letter only,

 - The Council will not respond to any further contact,

 - Their licence to enter Council premises will be restricted or removed.

 The Monitoring Officer will inform the person of when this decision will be reviewed and of their right to complain to the LGO.
-If any further complaints are made about new and different issues by the complainant, then they will be considered under the Complaints Procedure.

 The Council welcomes any feedback that you may have on the use of this policy.
 Please send your comments for the attention of the Customer First Performance Manager, Bath & North East Somerset Council, Lewis House, Manvers Street, Bath, BA1 1JG, or hand them in to any of the Council's employees or Councillors at any of the Council's offices.

 Complaints not dealt with by the Council’s main Customer Feedback Procedure

 Examples of the most commonly raised matters that are not within the remit of the Council’s Corporate Complaints Procedure:

 - Complaints about Adult Social Care & Health Services: The main provider of adult social care services is Sirona Care and Health, a community interest company.
 Other independent organisations such as residential care homes, nursing homes and domiciliary care agencies also provide services on behalf of the Council.
 Complaints about services that are provided by one of these organisations should be directed to the service provider in the first instance.
 The Council deals with complaints about: